avapolzin/spike/README.md

 # export CRDS_SERVER_URL="https://roman-crds.stsci.edu"
 ```

-Since both JWST and Roman CRDS servers may be defined, these variables are added directly within `spike.psf.jwst` and `spike.psf.roman` and do not need to be added to your startup file.
+Since both JWST and Roman CRDS servers may be used, these variables are defined directly within `spike.psf.jwst` and `spike.psf.roman` and do not need to be added to your startup file.

 Additionally, `spike` is written to be backwards compatible with `WebbPSF` installations.